Droplet-based microfluidics: Droplet formation methods

 In order for droplet formation to occur, two immiscible phases, referred to as the continuous phase (medium in which droplets are generated) and dispersed phase (the droplet phase), must be used.
 The size of the generated droplets is mainly controlled by the flow rate ratio of the continuous phase and dispersed phase, interfacial tension between two phases, and the geometry of the channels used for droplet generation.
 Droplets can be formed both passively and actively.
 Active droplet formation (electric, magnetic, centrifugal) often uses similar devices to passive formation but requires an external energy input for droplet manipulation.
 Passive droplet formation tends to be more common than active as it produces similar results with simpler device designs.
-Generally, three types of microfluidic geometries are utilized for passive droplet generation: (i) Cross-Flowing, (ii) Flow focusing, and (iii) Co-Flowing.
-Droplet based microfluidics often operate under low Reynold’s numbers to ensure laminar flow within the system.
+Generally, three types of microfluidic geometries are utilized for passive droplet generation: (i) cross-flowing, (ii) flow focusing, and (iii) co-flowing.
+Droplet-based microfluidics often operate under low Reynolds numbers to ensure laminar flow within the system.
 Droplet size is often quantified with coefficient of variation (CV) as a description of the standard deviation from the mean droplet size.
 Each of the listed methods provide a way to generate microfluidic droplets in a controllable and tunable manner with proper variable manipulation.

 Cross-flowing droplet formation

 Cross-flowing is a passive formation method that involves the continuous and aqueous phases running at an angle to each other.
 Most commonly, the channels are perpendicular in a T-shaped junction with the dispersed phase intersecting the continuous phase; other configurations such as a Y-junction are also possible.
 The dispersed phase extends into the continuous and is stretched until shear forces break off a droplet.
 In a T-junction, droplet size and formation rate are determined by the flow rate ratio and capillary number.
 The capillary number relates the viscosity of the continuous phase, the superficial velocity of the continuous phase, and the interfacial tension.
 Typically, the dispersed phase flow rate is slower than the continuous flow rate.
 T-junction formation can be further applied by adding additional channels, creating two T-junctions at one location.
 By adding channels, different dispersed phases can be added at the same point to create alternating droplets of different compositions.
-Droplet size, usually above 10 μm, is limited by the channel dimensions and often produces droplets with a CV of less than 2% with a rate of up to 7 kHz[4].
+Droplet size, usually above 10 μm, is limited by the channel dimensions and often produces droplets with a CV of less than 2% with a rate of up to 7 kHz.